bool3max/discord-rotating-status/README.md

 This simple script allows you to "cycle" your Discord profile status periodically.
 It has no external dependencies, and supports both default and custom emojis.

+As of right now the API doesn't seem to impose any sort of rate-limitation, but I fully expect that to change in the future.

 # Quickstart

 1. Obtain the script (either clone the repository or download the file directly)